 The following phobias are a few of many words relating to the fear of people and why they could fear you, (not hate you)

 - Alliumphobia: Fear of anything relating to garlic.

 - Coulrophobia: Fear of the look of clowns.

 - Sociophobia: Fear of people or society in general.

-After a considerable amount of time and research, I studiously discovered why people may take an instant dislike to you.
-I accomplished this by asking everybody I did not know - random strangers I found in various online video chat-rooms.
-They were brutally honest with their answers to my question when they were hiding behind a keyboard of anonymity.
+After a considerable amount of time and research, I studiously discovered why people take an instant dislike to you.
+I accomplished this by asking everybody I knew — as well as random strangers I found in various online adult chat rooms, who were brutally honest with their answers to my question when they were hiding behind a keyboard of anonymity.

-Here's what I asked them: What would make you instantly dislike or hate someone you've seen for the first time?
+I asked them: What would make you instantly dislike or hate someone you've seen for the first time?
 A consensus of their answers appears below in no particular order.
-Each of the reasons cited was given at least once.
-Average ages were between 18 - 45.
+The average ages were between 18 - 70.

-I will not write the expletive, racist and homophobic obscenities which were said.
+Note: I have omitted expletive, racist and homophobic obscenities which were said.

 It was bizarre how such trivial things like the clothing someone chooses to wear and how they wear them.
 For example, guys wearing their jeans and trousers too low and exposing their underpants were enough for people's hatred of them.
-Women with low-cut tops revealing too much fat or clothing that reveals stretch marks on tummies were all reasons for peoples hate or severe dislike for someone.
-Having a weird haircut or having a challenging look.
-Facial piercings.
-Too much facial or body hair and the dislike for the rich were some reasons for people's hatred for another.
+Women with low-cut tops revealing too much flesh, or clothing that showed people's large tummies, were reasons for people's hate or severe dislike for someone.

 Video: Social Anxiety - Everyone Hates Me Syndrome